RRZE-HPC/OSACA-Artifact-Appendix/README.md

 ### A.4.1 Run measurements
 Fixing the frequency and disabling turbo is very important to verify our results.
-Fix frequencies and disable turbo mode on CPU (for 2.3 GHz, or which ever frequency your CPU will be stable on):
+Fix frequencies and disable turbo mode on CPU (for 2.5 GHz, or which ever frequency your CPU will be stable on):
 ```
-likwid-setFrequencies -t 0 -f 2.3
+likwid-setFrequencies -t 0 -f 2.5
 ```
 Generate performance results with
 ```
 ./run_benchmarks.sh CSX
 ```
-Note that for this we expect the commands `icc`, `ifort`, `gcc`, and `gfortran` to be part of the environment.
+Note that for this we expect the commands `icc` and `gcc` to be part of the environment.

 ### A.4.2 Run performance analysis
 Make sure to have the assembly output created (e.g., by running `run_benchmarks.sh` first) and the kernel marked.